mohid-tanveer/rephoto-detection/reflection.md

 - **subpixel model simplified to a logistic head on richer features**:
   - the plan called for a **spectral net** or small mlp on concatenated moire + subpixel features.
-  - we initially prototyped a neural classifier, but opted for a simpler, more stable logistic regression when the dataset size and feature dimensionality made heavier models hard to justify
+  - initially prototyped a neural classifier, but opted for a simpler, more stable logistic regression when the dataset size and feature dimensionality made heavier models hard to justify
   - in the final code:
     - subpixel cues are extracted via an extended version of the planned algorithm (cross power between channels, period consistency, edge strength, and summary stats) in `src/features/subpixel.py`,
     - they feed a **`LogisticHead`** (`src/models/logistic_head.py`) rather than the heavier spectral network.